Exploratory Causal Inference in SAEnce: Conclusion

 \section{Conclusion}

 \looseness=-1In this paper, we have discussed how foundation models and SAEs can address the challenges of exploratory causal inference, serving as learned measurement devices.
 A key challenge is that SAE neurons may not map one-to-one onto high-level concepts, and even weak or mixed associations propagate the dependency on the treatment.
 This means that many neurons can be activated, making the interpretation difficult as they do not encode a single concept, and they activate more with larger sample sizes or stronger effects.
 We address this issue with Neural Effect Search, a statistical hypothesis testing procedure that iteratively controls for the biased dependency between neurons after they have been selected.
-Our experiments on semi-synthetic and real-world randomized trials are encouraging: our method uncovers both scientifically relevant effects and, when present, interpretable associations like background effects due to finite samples that experts can readily dismiss.
+Our experiments on semi-synthetic and real-world randomized trials are encouraging: our method uncovers both scientifically relevant effects and, when present, interpretable finite sample associations, e.g., background marking, that experts can readily dismiss.
 Overall, we view this work as a first step toward AI-driven efficiency gains in exploratory data science, where foundation models can “look at massive amounts of data first” and then domain experts can identify which patterns have scientific value.

 \looseness=-1\textbf{Our approach has several limitations}.
 First, we strongly assume that the observed variables $X$ adequately capture information about the unknown $Y$, i.e., data sufficiency.
 For example, shrinkage in a tumor is detectable via X-ray imaging, but, depending on the tumor type, a treatment may also reduce its metabolic activity, which is measured with PET scans.
 More complex measurement processes for $X$, e.g., multi-modal are a natural extension of our work.
 Furthermore, we assume foundation models encode concepts linearly and that SAEs can approximately recover the effects.
 We believe the linear representation hypothesis \citep{park2023linear} is mild: even if current foundation models are imperfect, future iterations are likely to improve.
 The good ``\textit{identifiability}'' assumption is our strongest.
 Promising early work already exists~\citep{cui2025theoretical,hindupur2025projecting}, but the identifiability theory of SAEs is not currently as well understood as that of causal representations~\citep{yaounifying}, e.g., still unclear how to deal with continuous concepts.
 In our paper, we took a more empirical and future-looking stance on improvements in SAEs, focusing on inevitable finite samples entanglement while leveraging pretrained foundation models.
 Lacking identifiability means that domain experts can today only use our method ``as a rescue system for hypotheses they may have missed'', before properly annotating the data and following the rationalist approach.
 We hope that our work will serve as a practical motivation for future work on identifiability in foundation model representations and SAE.